Anusol

 Anusol suppositories are intended for internal piles only.

-Always follow the advice from the doctor regarding how often you should use Anusol.
+Always follow your doctor's advice regarding how often to use Anusol.

 Before applying Anusol ointment, wash the anal area and gently dry with a soft towel.